 And that, my friends, is one of the best bargains around for entertaining your children.
 Hundreds of square feet of biodegradable newspaper is an incredible resource for letting your family’s imagination run wild.

-Here are fifteen great ways to transform that $1 end roll of newspaper into a creative and entertaining family activity.
+Here are fifteen great ways to transform that $1 end roll of newspaper into a creative and fun activity for kids and the entire family.
 Even if you don’t have kids, read through these – you might find some useful and inexpensive ideas of your own, like making a pinata for the child of a friend or helping out big time with gardening.

 This is the “obvious” thing that most people buy end rolls of paper for.
 You can cover the entire kitchen table or coffee table with the paper and let everyone’s imagination run wild.
 Not only does newspaper allow for an enormous canvas, a roll of newspaper allows for many such canvases.